nalisidev/zabbix/src/go/plugins/docker/README.md

 * Docker, version 19.03.5

 ## Installation
-The plugin is supplied as an out-of-box part of Zabbix agent 2 and does not require any special installation steps.
-Once Zabbix agent 2 is installed, the plugin is ready to work.
+The plugin is supplied as an out-of-box part of Netwatch agent 2 and does not require any special installation steps.
+Once Netwatch agent 2 is installed, the plugin is ready to work.
 Now, you need to make sure that a Docker instance is available.

 ## Configuration
-Open Zabbix agent 2 docker configuration file `zabbix_agent2.d/plugins.d/docker.conf` and set the required parameters.
+Open Netwatch agent 2 docker configuration file `zabbix_agent2.d/plugins.d/docker.conf` and set the required parameters.

 **Plugins.Docker.Endpoint** — the Docker API endpoint.